ASDIO1/DDD-ClothingStore-Example/README.md

 To run this project its  needed to have a code editor for C#.Net Core3 like Visual Studio 2019.

+Open the solution ".sln"file.

-Then just run the "program.cs" file or run the entire project to see the results from the Liskovs polimorfism principle example made in the "program.cs" file.
+And then just run the "program.cs" file or run the entire project to see the results from the Liskovs polimorfism principle example made in the "program.cs" file.